-The grade earned for the course will be based on a straight scale of the percentage of total possible points (points earned $/ 270 \times 100$ rounded to nearest 0.1%) with cutoffs as shown below.
-For example, the computer will assign a B+ grade to a percentage of 89.94, and an A- grade for 89.95.
+The minimum grade earned for the course will be based on a straight scale of the percentage of total possible points (points earned / 270 \times 100 rounded to nearest 0.01%) with cutoffs as shown below.
+For example, the computer will assign a B+ grade to a percentage of 89.99, and an A- grade for 90.00.
+Grades cannot be changed for individual students for any reason.
+If you have what you consider to be extraordinary circumstances that warrant a change in your grade, then you should contact an academic counselor, not the instructor of this course.